anoma/whitepaper/whitepaper.md

 ## Intent gossip layer

 The _intent gossip layer_ is a virtual sparse overlay network for dissemination of intents, counterparty discovery, and solving (when a solver combines multiple intents to craft a valid transaction).
 The intent gossip layer consists of sparsely networked _intent gossip nodes_, where _intent gossip_ is a role any node can play.
 When a client authors an intent which requires solving, it broadcast the signed intent to an _intent gossip node_, which further relays the intent over the intent gossip layer.
-This broadcast can be directed, where the node picks specific other nodes based on privacy, solving specialization or other criteria, or undirected, where the node broadcasts the intent as widely as possible.
+This broadcast can be directed, where the node picks specific other nodes based on privacy, solving specialisation or other criteria, or undirected, where the node broadcasts the intent as widely as possible.
 Intents can contain a settlement-conditional fee, to be paid only if the intent is satisfied, settled and confirmed by consensus.
 Furthermore this fee can be split between all nodes involved in the gossip and the ultimate solver.
 Intents can pay a fee for confirmation and ordering of the (likely encrypted) intent in a data availability domain where solvers compete to find the best match for each batch of intents.

 ## Solver

 A _solver_ is a node which elects to receive all or a subset of intents and computes solutions over the set of intents.
 It achieves this by running one or many _solver algorithms_.
 These algorithms are local and different solvers compete with each other to satisfy the presented constrain system.
-In practice most solvers will likely specialize in certain applications, such as fungible token trading or computing rollup states.
+In practice most solvers will likely specialise in certain applications, such as fungible token trading or computing rollup states.
 Solvers are permissionless and anyone can act as the role of solver.
 Solvers can decide which intents to accept and should generally only consider those that are worth the storage and bandwidth costs (perhaps due to a fee or an expected spread from a trade).
 The solver algorithm searches the space of possible solutions based on the current state of the settlement layer and the known intent pool with the aim of finding subsets of compinable intents to generate transactions which are acceped by the settlement layer.

 ## Transaction